slash1028/slash1028.github.io/Methodology.md

 ## Derive TD Corpora from TI Corpora

 To overcome the size limitation of existing TD-SV corpora, we must expand speaker diversity, recording quantity, and usage scenarios.
 In particular, we require a substantial increase in the number of speakers and more diverse recordings.
 Such requirements can be fulfilled by leveraging the resources in large TI corpora.
-The flowchart of our proposed automatic pipeline is shown in Figure 1.
-It contains four steps, which will be explained further in the following subsections.
-It contains four steps, which will be explained further in the following subsections.

 ## Speech-to-Text